aalonso99/TFG-Cooperative-Coevolutionary-Algorithms/README.md

 The attached report is written in Spanish with an extended summary in English at the beginning.
 For any question on the topics of this project or CCEAs, issues are accepted.

-We give special recognition to the libnpy library and its creator, as they have been useful in the implementation of this project.
+We give special recognition to the libnpy library and its creator, as it has been useful in the implementation of this project.